jose-oc/josefo-developer/content/development/databases/db-query-de-first-or-last-row-in-a-relationship-one-to-many.en.md

 &nbsp;

-For this example I&#8217;ve used postgresql but you can use this sql in any database.
+For this example I've used postgresql but you can use this sql in any database.